autodesk-platform-services/aps-acc-sheet.api-postman.collection/README.md

 ## Setup

-1.  **Forge Account**: Learn how to create a Forge Account, activate the subscription and create an app by [this tutorial](http://learnforge.autodesk.io/#/account/).
-Get Forge _client id_, _client secret_ and  _callback url_.
-Please register Forge app with the _callback url_ as
+1.  **APS Account**: Learn how to create a APS Account, activate the subscription and create an app by [this tutorial](http://learnaps.autodesk.io/#/account/).
+Get APS _client id_, _client secret_ and  _callback url_.
+Please register APS app with the _callback url_ as

     ```https://www.getpostman.com/oauth2/callback```

 2. **ACC Account and project**: must be Account Admin to add the app integration.
-[Learn about provisioning](https://forge.autodesk.com/blog/bim-360-docs-provisioning-forge-apps).
+[Learn about provisioning](https://aps.autodesk.com/blog/bim-360-docs-provisioning-aps-apps).

 3. Follow [product help](https://learnacc.autodesk.com/page/autodesk-docs) to create one version set and upload some PDFs to Sheets.